mackers/seismic-shaker/README.md

-Seismic Shaker rattles your browser window whenever there is a strong earthquake anywhere in the world.
+Seismic Shaker rattles your browser window whenever a strong earthquake occurs near you.

-This add-on checks the U.S. Geological Survey's feed of recent M 2.5+ earthquakes hourly and shakes your active browser window should an earthquake occur somewhere on the planet.
+This add-on hourly checks the U.S. Geological Survey's feed of recent M 2.5+ earthquakes and shakes your active browser window should an earthquake happen anywhere within 500km of your current location.